Football Official

 I play semi pro football and we use standard college rules in a recent game i was on defense and we blocked the extra point the offense then advanced the blocked kick and was awarded a 2pt conversion.
 Is this legal i have never seen this happen.

-Asked by Dtackle #42 over 9 years ago
+Asked by Dtackle #42 about 10 years ago

 It's good.
 Rule 6-3-1 says: ARTICLE 1. a.
 A scrimmage kick that fails to cross the neutral zone continues in play.
 All players may catch or recover the ball behind the neutral zone andadvance it.